 In our entry on the Azure App Services threat model, we showed gaps in the architectural design, such as the use of master root password for the container and environmental variables that contained sensitive information.
 We explained why it is a bad idea to store sensitive information inside environmental variables, even if the DevOps community might think otherwise.
 We also described the consequences of keeping sensitive information inside environmental variables.

-As mentioned, we are shifting our discussion toward what developers can do to minimize the impact of security gaps in the cloud.
+As mentioned, we are shifting our discussion toward what developers can do to minimise the impact of security gaps in the cloud.
 We aim to do this by introducing little tweaks to the container image that developers are allowed to produce.
 Developers should know not only what runs beneath the surface but also that trusting default images has its limits.
 They should evaluate services carefully and learn to remain vigilant even when using trustworthy services.

 Hardening security and maintaining application functionality can be difficult.
 We proved that it is possible to get rid of environmental variables and transfer non-sensitive environmental variable to the low privileged language worker through proper container image design, so it is not far-fetched to see such security measures performed by platform developers as well.